desec-io/desec-stack/docs/auth/account.rst

 As indicated in the response, login tokens expire 7 days after creation or when not used for 1 hour, whichever comes first (see :ref:`token object`).

-In case of credential mismatch, the server replies with ``401 Unauthorized``.
+In case of credential mismatch, the server returns ``403 Permission Denied``.

 **Note:** Every time you send a ``POST`` request to this endpoint, an additional token will be created.
 Existing tokens will *remain valid*.